 To start with, you’re paying down your own mortgage rather than your landlord’s.
 One day, your landlord’s going to own your house or apartment outright, partly thanks to you.
-You’re going to end up with no comparable asset — unless you invest every cent you save by renting (if any) in ways that pay off handsomely.
+If you own the home, then you’re building equity.

 Benefit From Appreciation

 As a renter, you’re on the wrong side of house price inflation.
 When you’re renting, you see rising real estate values as an ever more insurmountable barrier to your eventually owning a home.
-When you’re a homeowner, you love seeing the value of your main asset appreciate each year — unless it doesn’t.
-More on that later.
+When you’re a homeowner, you love seeing the value of your home appreciate each year since you’ll benefit from the capital gains.

 But homeownership remains popular.
 And those financial factors aren’t the only reasons why people like it so much.